zfdesign/app-todo-vite-react-ts/README.md

 More complete test coverage e.g. unit, devices, performance, visual regression, accessibility etc.
 Integrate with a service to provide the data persistence.
 Added functionality such as editing, organising and sorting the TO DO items, adding completion date, notification reminders etc. to make a more complete solution.

+## Note on tests

+Running End to End tests: `yarn test` should be just enough.
+However if for some reason that does not work, please be aware that `yarn dev` may need to be run in a separate Terminal window, along side `yarn test:e2e`.

+Once Cypress window has loaded, select `E2E Testing`, optionally select browser and follow up with `Start E2E testing in ...` button.
+In the Browser select Specs and `app.cy.js` file on the page.

+When running `yarn test:ci` cypress will run in the Terminal (CommandLine) record the session video that can be found in `./cypress/videos/`.